The top 10 mobile games of summer 2026 on Android and iOS

 2. Wuthering Waves — the Cyberpunk crossover that breaks everything

 Kuro Games went from outsider to direct competitor of HoYoverse in record time.
-The version 3.4 "The Dream Not Dreamed" released a Cyberpunk crossover: Edgerunners that set the networks on fire.
+Version 3.4 "The Dream Not Dreamed" released a Cyberpunk crossover: Edgerunners that set the networks on fire.
 Lucy and Rebecca as playable characters — with Rebecca free, please.

 The new hub Somnoire: Night City is dense, neon everywhere, with an expedition motorcycle to cross it all.
 Combat remains the big highlight of the game: it's nervous, technical, and the combos between Resonators have a depth that Genshin still doesn't have.